-This Day in History: The Beginning of the California Gold Rush
+This Day in History: The California Gold Rush

 On this day in 1848, gold is discovered in the Sacramento Valley.
 It was the beginning of the California Gold Rush!